0xcrust/amm_solana/README.md

-# amm_solana
-Implements Uniswap's constant function market maker model with Anchor.
+Constant function automated market maker based on the uniswap model.